smikhalevski/roqueform/README.md

 // ⮕ true
 ```

-The plugin takes an object that has `validate` and `validateAsync` methods.
-Both methods receive a field that must be
+The plugin takes a [`Validator`](https://smikhalevski.github.io/roqueform/interfaces/roqueform.Validator.html) that has
+`validate` and `validateAsync` methods.
+Both methods receive a field that must be validated and should update the
-validated and should update `isInvalid` of the field or any of its children.
+`isInvalid` property of the field or any of its children when needed.

 Validation plugin works best in conjunction with [the errors plugin](#errors-plugin).
 The latter would update
 `isInvalid` when an error is added or deleted: